Tunestring/m3challenge/README.md

 ## Usage

-Click the button labled "Generate Password" which will give the user a string of prompts determining the variables used in the password generator.
+Click the button labeled "Generate Password" which will give the user a string of prompts determining the variables used in the password generator.
 Set the variables, and the generator will randomly generate a password with the user input criteria.

 <img src="./Assets/03-javascript-homework-demo.png" alt="Screenshot of Password Button" style="display: inline-block; margin 0 auto; max-width: 300px">